luihabl/hyplex/README.md

 ## To do

-- Remove the capacitive behavior from the OB on the top of the thruster
 - Inject electron in pulses.
 The magnitudes must always obey $\bar{I}_e \geq I_i$.
 Electron pulse shape obeys Boltzmann electron relation with $\phi = V_0\sin(\omega t) + V_{bias}$.
 Here $n_0$ is calculated from the maxwellian flux from the ion current and $V_{bias}$ should make the voltage to be always above zero and guarantee that the average electron current is higher than the ion current.
 Beyond that, electrons should have a drift velocity which is a parameter in the code
     - Why are we losing all electrons?
     - Understand better the injection of the electrons, maybe there is a better way?